Jack D. Forbes: Life and career

 In 1971 Forbes was among the founders of the Deganawidah-Quetzalcoatl University (commonly referred to as D-Q University), a two-year college located near Davis, California.
 It was the first tribal college in California and closed for classes in 2005.
 Forbes taught there for 25 years and served on the board.

-He was a visiting Fulbright Professor at the University of Warwick in England, where he also spent time at Oxford and the University of Essex.
+In 1981-82 was a visiting Fulbright Professor at the University of Warwick in England, where he also spent time at Oxford and the University of Essex.
 Additionally, he held the Tinbergen Chair at the Erasmus University of Rotterdam.

+In his 1992 book entitled Columbus and Other Cannibals, Forbes wrote that the animism of native and folk religious beliefs of Africa, Asia and the Americas was synonymous with 'life-ism', and that 'perhaps that is what we need, "lifeism", more respect for life, more respect for the living, more respect for all forms of life.'

 In the early 1990s, Forbes was involved with David Risling and others in the making of A Free People, Free To Choose, a film by Jan Crull, Jr. It was conceived as a feature-length documentary based on D-Q University's history and an alleged campaign by the federal government to suppress it.
 Crull was forced to abandon the project when Morrison & Foerster, a law firm closely linked to D-Q U's legal battles, withdrew from the project after the film's subjects filed lawsuits against each other.
 The hundred-plus hours of footage assembled includes a lengthy interview with Forbes.

 Near his retirement, Forbes published Africans and Native Americans: The Language of Race and the Evolution of Red-Black Peoples (1993), considered to be "his signature work," the product of two decades of study.
-He studied the fluidity of race in the United States as people came together in colonial times and after the Revolution, remarking on the fact that Native Americans who were part black often lost their culture and were classified arbitrarily as black, while identifying as Indian.
+He studied the fluidity of race in the United States as people came together in colonial times and after the Revolution, remarking on the fact that Native Americans who were part black often lost their culture and were classified arbitrarily as black, despite identifying as Indian.